RoshanShanbhogue/Hostile-URL-Detector/README.md

   * Easy to code and simple to understand data structures and computing logic.

 > ### NOTE:
-  > * **Only the GUI** part has been uploaded as the codebase wasn't designed using github and exceeds it's size limitations.
+  > * **Only the GUI** part has been uploaded which makes the application non functional, so, only the GUI will execute.
+  > * Install sklearn, tkinter, themedtk and any other requirement console asks.
   > * Install **Audiowide** font.

 ## Screenshots